Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 **Note:**
 - Only absolute paths are supported for both sources and destinations.
 - Symbolic links are ignored to prevent circular references and unintended copies.
+- Tool assumes that no failure occurs during the first sync run.
+A successful initial sync ensures accurate metadata and smooth operation in future runs.
+- Tool does not check for available disk space on the destination before copying.
+If the destination runs out of space during transfer, the sync will stop and mark files as incomplete.
+Simply rerun the program, and it will automatically enter failure recovery mode to continue any pending or partially completed file transfers.

 #
 ### Installation